-This recipe is a fun twist on your traditional sugar cookie for Valentine’s Day.
-This is a tender, heart shaped butter cookie flavored with blood orange zest and orange extract.
+You're going to love this recipe for Valentine’s Day butter cookies.
+This is a tender, heart shaped cookie flavored with blood orange zest and orange extract.
 The icing is made with freshly squeezed blood orange juice and confectioner’s sugar which is where these cookies get their gorgeous color.
 This recipe is easy to make, full of fresh citrus flavor and absolutely beautiful!
-It’s also a special surprise when you bite into one and find some serious citrus flavors.
+It's also a special surprise when you bite into one and find some serious citrus flavors.
 These cookies are adorable in the shape of a heart but can also be cut into any shape that you like.
 You can even roll the dough into a log, chill, and slice and bake the cookies.

 What You’ll Love About This Recipe:

 - serious citrus flavor - this recipe is packed fresh winter citrus